Phoelionix/AC4DC/Notes.md

 leads to:
 ??          | small wiggle around 10 eV that keeps getting wider towards 0. | increase time steps.
+10-50       | Wiggles in region that aren't divergent but make solution unstable    | increase grid fineness 50-200 | A continuous cycle of wiggles at MB peak that prevent MB from moving into this region (unless the intolerable stiff error is made low enough to catch it)    |  Simulate this period with finer grid points.
-10-50       | Wiggles in region that aren't divergent but make solution unstable    | increase grid fineness 200-500     | Auger peak's width is unstable.  | increase grid fineness   (position was unstable a bit too when I varied some params, but haven't narrowed down cause)
+200-500     | Auger peak's width is unstable.  | increase grid fineness   (position was unstable a bit too when I varied some params, but haven't narrowed down cause)
 4500-6500   | Lots of wiggles | Move to a linear scale where the entire peak can be seen.
 Only if it looks wiggly add grid points.